DataDog/hiring-engineers/answers.md

 ```

-My final widget block pulls my custom metric gauge with the rollup function applied.
+My final widget pulls my custom metric gauge with the rollup function applied.

-The rollup function allows you to define the time intervals for your graph and how the data points are collected during that time interval.
+The rollup function allows you to graph custom time aggregations and includes method and time parameters.

 In my code snippet, my method is sum, and the time interval is set to 3600 seconds (1 hour).